Special Weather Statement issued for Del Norte Vicinity, Northern San Luis Valley Below 8500 Ft by NWS - News Break

 Special Weather Statement issued for Del Norte Vicinity, Northern San Luis Valley Below 8500 Ft by NWS

-Effective: 2021-06-24 09:10:00 MDT Expires: 2021-06-24 14:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Del Norte Vicinity, Northern San Luis Valley Below 8500 Ft; La Garita Mountains Above 10000 Ft; Saguache County East of Continental Divide below 10000 Ft SIGNIFICANT WEATHER ADVISORY FOR CENTRAL SAGUACHE COUNTY UNTIL 200 PM MDT At 129 PM MDT, Doppler radar was tracking a strong thunderstorm 15 miles south of North Pass, or 39 miles southwest of Decker Burn Scar, moving northeast at 15 mph.
-Half inch hail and wind gusts up to 50 mph will be possible with this storm.
+Effective: 2021-06-24 09:10:00 MDT Expires: 2021-06-24 13:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Del Norte Vicinity, Northern San Luis Valley Below 8500 Ft; La Garita Mountains Above 10000 Ft; Saguache County East of Continental Divide below 10000 Ft SIGNIFICANT WEATHER ADVISORY FOR CENTRAL SAGUACHE COUNTY UNTIL 130 PM MDT At 103 PM MDT, Doppler radar was tracking a strong thunderstorm 14 miles west of Saguache, or 36 miles southwest of Decker Burn Scar, moving northeast at 15 mph.
+Pea size hail and wind gusts up to 50 mph will be possible with this storm.
 This storm will remain over mainly rural areas of central Saguache County.alerts.weather.gov

 Comments / 0